dominiquefastus/NuStru-CodonAnalysis/README.md

 # Nucleotide Structure Database (nustruDB)
 ## Complete data construction pipeline
 To construct and filter the data in a more fast forward way, a pipeline script is provided.
 But alternatively if only parts of the pipeline are needed, the scripts can be run individually as described in the following sections.
 Several improvement have been made to parallelize and asynchronize the data fetching over API calls.
-Even pagination was used to limit the request as applicable.
+Even pagination was used to limit the requests if applicable.
 However, many website like ncbi limit API requests to around 3-10 requests per second and a account is needed.
 Dealing with hundred thousands of uniprot entries, this can slow down the process.

 Note: Some of the script require an api key for ncbi to accelerate and parallelize the data fetching.
 The api key can be created following the website instructions: https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us.
 The scripts are optimized to use the api key and the mail address to fetch the data, if requested changes can be made to lower the request rate and avoid the api key.